 Although there are many benefits to living in the country, rural property owners face a higher risk of fire than city dwellers.

-If a fire starts it may not be detected as quickly and emergency services take longer to respond because of greater travel distances.
+If a fire starts it may not be detected quickly, and emergency services take longer to respond because of greater travel distances and difficult terrain.